ElaraLang/elara-go/specification.md

 - `_`
 - `\`

-Additionally, they must not match any of the following "native operator" tokens:
+Additionally, they must not match any of the following "native operator" patterns:

 - `=`
 - `/*`